 JD: Thank you so much for having me.

-MH: Todays show was written and produced by Troy Tuttle, Dave Blanks and me, Megan Hayes.
-Our sound engineer is Dave Blanks with assistance from Wes Craig.
+MH: Today’s show was written and produced by Troy Tuttle, Dave Blanks and me, Megan Hayes.
+Our sound engineer is Dave Blanks, with assistance from Wes Craig.
 Our web team is Pete Montaldi, Alex Waterworth and Derek Wycoff.
-Research assistance comes from Elizabeth Wall and video and photo support come from Garrett Ford and Marie Freeman.
+Research assistance comes from Elizabeth Wall, and video and photo support come from Garrett Ford and Marie Freeman.
 Our theme song was written and performed by Derek Wycoff of Naked Gods.
 Our podcast studio is dedicated to Greg Cuddy.
 Special thanks to Stephen Dubner for the inspiration, advice and moral support.
-Sound Affect is a production of the University Communications team at Appalachian State University in Boone, North Carolina.
+“Sound Affect” is a production of the University Communications team at Appalachian State University in Boone, North Carolina.
 Thanks for listening.
-For Sound Affect, I’m Megan Hayes.
+For “Sound Affect,” I’m Megan Hayes.